rclone/rclone/docs/content/jottacloud.md

 Jottacloud supports MD5 type hashes, so you can use the `--checksum` flag.

+Note that Jottacloud requires the MD5 hash before upload so if the source does not have an MD5 checksum then the file will be cached temporarily on disk (wherever the `TMPDIR` environment variable points to) before it is uploaded.
+Small files will be cached in memory - see the `--jottacloud-md5-memory-limit` flag.

 ### Deleting files ###

 Any files you delete with rclone will end up in the trash.
 Due to a lack of API documentation emptying the trash is currently only possible via the Jottacloud website.